-Sekhmet is one of the lesser known Egyptian cat goddesses, especially compared to the goddess Bastet.
+Sekhmet is one of the lesser-known Egyptian cat goddesses, especially compared to the goddess Bastet.
 She was the goddess of war and would protect the pharaohs of Egypt as she led them into battle.
 Like Bastet, she rode with the sun god through the sky.
-However, her role was to create the fire of Ra’s eye (the sun) as well as to destroy all of his enemies.
+However, her role was to create fire of Ra’s eye (the sun) as well as to destroy all of his enemies.

 She was usually depicted as a lioness, or as a woman with the head of a lion.
 Interestingly, she was also associated with healing and medicine.
 For this reason, she was the goddess Egyptians turned to when they needed to “cure” a problem in their lives.
 They would offer food and drink at her altars, playing music and burning incense.

-Abyssinians are a modern cat breed that look a lot like little lions, mimicking Sekhmet’s earthly appearance.
+Abyssinians are a modern cat breed that looks a lot like little lions, mimicking Sekhmet’s earthly appearance.
 They have big almond-shaped eyes and coats with very deep colors, which is due to the fact that their individual hairs are striped.
 The breed also originated near the Nile River.
-As very active cats, an Abyssinian might enjoy the music (and definitely the food) offered at one of the shrines made to them.
+As very active cats, an Abyssinian might enjoy the music (and definitely the food) offered at one of the shrines made for them.

 Religion/Culture: Ancient Egyptian Mythology

 Realm: Goddess of judgment, justice, and execution; protector of Ra, the Egyptian sun god

 Our next Egyptian cat goddess, Mafdet, whose name means “the runner,” would rip out the hearts of wrongdoers and deliver them to the pharaoh’s feet.
 She is usually represented as a woman having the head of a cheetah, with braided hair that ends in scorpion tails.